 The documentation discussed in the above represent checklist items and supporting file documentation for simplified acquisition procurement actions.
 The applicable document(s) is reviewed by a warranted Contracting Officer.
-Signature by the Contracting Officer on the award document certifies the document(s) is accurate and that file contents meet legal and regulatory requirements.
+Signature by the Contracting Officer on the award document certifies the document(s) is complete and accurate and that file contents meet legal and regulatory requirements.

 Files for acquisitions over the simplified acquisition threshold contain a checklist (known as the Procurement Checklist) of file contents completed by a Contract Specialist.
-Signature by the Contracting Officer on the award document certifies the checklist is accurate and that file contents meet legal and regulatory requirements.
+Signature by the Contracting Officer on the award document certifies the checklist is complete, accurate and that file contents meet legal and regulatory requirements.

 Contracting Officers are warranted by Treasury at specified dollar approval thresholds based on experience and training.
 The automated contract writing system (PRISM) contains award approval limits for each Contracting Officer at their respective dollar approval threshold prohibiting approval of awards at dollar amounts above their authorized level.
-PRISM contains controls to ensure procurement awards are not made without sufficient funding provided by a funding document.
-Additionally and in support of the Digital Accountability and Transaparency Act (DATA Act), PRISM's control features ensure that applicable awards are reported to the Federal Procurement Data System-Next Generation (FPDS-NG) and subsequently to USA Spending.
+PRISM contains configurable controls to prevent procurement awards made without sufficient funding provided by a funding document.
+Additionally and in support of the Digital Accountability and Transparency Act (DATA Act), PRISM's control features ensure that applicable awards are reported to the Federal Procurement Data System-Next Generation (FPDS-NG) and subsequently to USA Spending.

-1. For a selection of acquisitions awarded inspected evidence and determined that the award was signed by the Contracting Officer to certify that the documents were accurate and met Federal procurement and regulatory requirements.
+- 1. For a selection of acquisitions awarded inspected evidence and determined that the award was signed by an authorized Contracting Officer to certify that the documents were complete and accurate and met Federal procurement and regulatory requirements. - 2.
+Inspected a selection of award authorizations in PRISM and determined warranted contracting officers approved awards within specified dollar limits.